GoogleCloudPlatform/firebase-extensions/firestore-incremental-capture/PREINSTALL.md

     --project=PROJECT_ID
 ```

-Note that this extension currently only works on database instances in `firestore-native` mode.
+(Note that this extension currently only works on database instances in `firestore-native` mode).

 ### Billing